MonkeManX/monkemanx.github.io/content/poetry/lost.md

 {{< poem >}}

-I heard the heart is leaky and needs to be constantly filled, as the passage of time forces the leak of all value.
+I heard the heart is leaky and needs to be constantly filled, as the passage of time is a leak for all value.
-This is thought stemming the outer world.
+This thought stems from outer world.
 But the outer world does not feel real enough, it is not enough, I won't fill my heart with this fakeness, the meaningless shatter, the mundaneness.
-I know value depends on Dasein, the meaning emergent not discovered.
+I know value depends on Dasein, that meaning is emergent - not discovered.
 But it is just, not enough.

 Don't dwell on it, I tell myself.